 Can neutrophilic dermatosis of the hands be confused with other conditions?

-Yes.
-NDH is often misdiagnosed as an infectious condition (Kaur et al, 2015; Yang et al, 2017).
-Also, when it is confined to the hands, it can be indistinguishable from another form of neutrophilic dermatosis called atypical pyoderma gangrenosum (Walling et al, 2006).
-Less commonly, it is confused with pustular drug reactions, rheumatoid neutrophilic dermatosis, bowel associated dermatosis arthritis syndrome, and erythema elevatum diutinum (Kaur et al, 2015).
+Yes, NDH is often misdiagnosed as an infectious condition, and when it’s confined to the hands can be indistinguishable from another form of neutrophilic dermatosis called atypical pyoderma gangrenosum (Kaur et al, 2015; Walling et al, 2006; Yang et al, 2017).
+Less commonly, it’s confused with pustular drug reactions, rheumatoid neutrophilic dermatosis, bowel associated dermatosis arthritis syndrome, and erythema elevatum diutinum (Kaur et al, 2015).

 What causes it?

 NDH is most commonly seen in elderly patients, and can develop secondary to other conditions.
-NDDH but not NDP is often associated with cancer and blood disorders (21% of cases), especially myelodysplastic syndromes and leukaemia (Kaur et al, 2015; Wolf and Tuzun, 2017; Yang et al, 2017).
+NDDH but not NDP is frequently associated with cancer and blood cancers (21% of cases), particularly myelodysplastic syndromes (Kaur et al, 2015; Wolf and Tuzun, 2017; Yang et al, 2017).

 In some patients with NDH, there is no underlying cause.

-*Sweet’s syndrome triggered by vaccination is incredibly rare, and a definite connection between the Sweet’s syndrome and vaccination has not been established in all of the reported cases.
+*Sweet’s syndrome triggered by vaccination is very rare, and a definite connection between the Sweet’s syndrome and vaccination has not been established in all of the documented cases.